 Culture in the City

-Despite all that high life-living, this is an area that offers plenty in the way of history and culture.
-The City is said to be built on the edges of Britain’s ancient Roman capital, Londinium, and there are several sites that showcase years gone by, such as wall remnants near the Tower of London.
-For a great day out, the Temple of Mithras is a reconstruction of a Roman sanctuary discovered back in the Fifties, which promises to transport visitors straight back to AD 240.
+Despite all that high life-living, this is an area that offers plenty in the way of history as well as culture.
+On the edge of ancient Roman capital, Londinium, the area showcases the years gone by, such as wall remnants near the Tower of London.
+For a great day out, the Temple of Mithras.
+A reconstruction of a Roman sanctuary discovered back in the Fifties, which transports visitors back to AD240.
 Arts lover?
 The Barbican Centre is fantastic for exhibitions, and all things film, theatre and dance.